 Key players: Vanderveldt, Bevell, Hall, Castro, Jurewicz, Engler, Weems, Gales

 Comments: Good overall class with a lot of depth, especially in the line.
 This class provided much of the depth for the '94 Rose Bowl and Hall of Fame Bowl teams.
-A solid group that did not have a lot of NFL type talent, but certainly got a lot of their ability.
+A solid group.
+Did not have a lot of NFL type talent, but certainly got a lot of their ability.

 Key players: DeRamus, T. Fletcher, Reese, Raymer, Nyquist, Maniecki, Stark, Veit, Unverzagt, Bryan

 Comments: Like the '90 group, this group had the benefit of immediate playing time due to the new coach.
-However, they also had some NFL type talent on board and decent but not great depth.
+However, they also had some NFL type talent on board and decent depth.
+They will be hard pressed to stay in their current position down the road, but it was still a solid class.

 Key players: Saleh, Simmons, P. Monty, Brady, Carter, Lysek, Suttle

 Comments: This class had some quality but without the depth of some of the other classes.
-A very top-heavy class with some excellent players but quite a few non-performers which brought down the overall score.
+A very top heavy class with some excellent players but quite a few non-performers which brought down the overall score.
 This class was hurt by defections, as players like Reggie Torian, Royce Roberson, and Rob Lurstema did not fulfill their early promise.
-Overall, a mediocre class.

 Key players: Campbell, Hayes, Samuel, Adamov, Martin, Taylor

-Comments: The "infamous" post-Rose Bowl class that supposedly wasn't as good as it needed to be.
+Comments: The "infamous" post-Rose Bowl class that supposedly wasnt as good as it needed to be.
 This was the year in which Alvarez had the fewest number of scholarships to work with (only 13 players on the official list).
 Actually, the quality was decent, with most of the players contributing.
 It gained some as guys like Taylor and Adamov added a some points late in their careers.
 The only big timer in retrospect was Hayes.
-A fair class given the raw numbers, but given the circumstances, it did not hit a "home run" like some had hoped and goes down as fairly disappointing.
+A fair class given the raw numbers, but given the circumstances, it did not hit a "home run" like some had hoped.

 Key Players: McIntosh, Gibson, Burke, Merritt